CCrocilla/horizon-shop/README.md

 Users should be able to select the quantity of the desired products before adding them to the cart.

 - Admin Orders Management
-Admin Users should be able to change the status of the Orders and provide a feedback to the user if the order has been shipped or delivered, including the information in the Customers Pages.
+Admin Users should be able to change the status of the Orders and provide a feedback to the user if the order has been shipped or delivered.
+Information should be displayed to the Customer.

+Many other functionality to implement!

 ---

 ## **Development**
-### Deployment
+### Deployment:

 - ### **Github**
 The repository for the project Horizon Shop has been created using Github using the following procedures: